 Attitudes toward women in the workplace have changed dramatically over the past few decades, largely for the better.
-However, despite any progress made toward accepting women as equals on the job, sexual harassment in the workplace remains a persistent problem in the United States.
+However, despite progress being made toward accepting women as equals on the job, sexual harassment in the workplace remains a problem in the United States.

 According to a 2017 CNBC All-American Survey, approximately one-fifth of American adults have experienced workplace sexual harassment.
 Ten percent of men reported being sexually harassed on the job, while 27 percent of female employees reported being sexually harassed.

 Regardless of whether the victim is a male or female, sexual harassment in the workplace is expressly forbidden by state and federal law.
 Because employment-based sexual harassment and discrimination violates Title VII of the Civil Rights Act of 1964, it falls under the enforcement of the U.S. Equal Employment Opportunity Commission (EEOC).
 This federal agency is tasked with eliminating sex-based barriers to equal employment opportunity.

 The EEOC offers a variety of helpful information for employees who find themselves being sexually harassed on the job.
 The EEOC also provides definitions of what constitutes sexual harassment, and what victims can do to seek help.
 If you're being sexually harassed in the workplace, here's what you need to know.